nextcloud/appstore/docs/translation.rst

     python manage.py makemessages -a -i venv

 .. note:: The above requirements require exported environment variables and installed libraries.
-To find out how to do that see :ref:`development-install`.
+To find out how to do that see :doc:`devinstall`.

 Generating Database Translations
 --------------------------------